Lee Brewster: Lee's Mardi Gras Boutique

 Brewster owned Lee's Mardi Gras Boutique (now Michael Salem Boutique), a 5,000 sqft clothing store in a loft on West 14th Street in New York City's Greenwich Village.
 The store catered heavily to drag performers.
 He announced its opening on October 31, 1969, at a ball he was hosting.
 He described it as the first one devoted to cross-dressers.
 Initially, the business was mail order based, but after so many people began coming directly to his apartment, he opened a store around the corner from his Hell's Kitchen apartment.
 It included a bookstore with a comprehensive collection of books on topics related to transvestites.
-After some years, the store was relocated to a largr space on West 14th Street.
+After some years, the store was relocated to a larger space on West 14th Street.

 His boutique made efforts to provide privacy to its customers, including never having a street-level entry.
 However, some customers have been public about utilizing the store.
 Among its public and notable customers were Lady Bunny, and costume designers for The Birdcage, To Wong Foo, Thanks for Everything!
 Julie Newmar, and Tootsie.
 Brewster described his clientele in an interview in The Village Voice saying, "Half of my clients are respectable-looking businessmen," and that they were "very normal, but they know better than to present that side of themselves."